baisnabi02/Research_Paper_Recommendation/README.md

  help other beginner researchers efficiently locate pertinent research papers.

  Features:
- a.Takes the title of a research paper as input and provides the top 5 related papers. b.Utilizes the ArXiv dataset for training and testing. c.Includes a user-friendly frontend built with HTML and CSS. d.Developed a Flask web application running on a local server.
+ 1.Takes the title of a research paper as input and provides the top 5 related papers.
+ 2.Utilizes the ArXiv dataset for training and testing.
+ 3.Includes a user-friendly frontend built with HTML and CSS.
+ 4.Developed a Flask web application running on a local server.

  Technologies Used:
- a.NLP Model: all-MiniLM-L6-v2 (Sentence Transformers)
+ 1.NLP Model: all-MiniLM-L6-v2 (Sentence Transformers)
- b.Dataset: ArXiv research papers c.Frontend: HTML, CSS d.Backend: Flask (Python)
+ 2.Dataset: ArXiv research papers
+ 3.Frontend: HTML, CSS
+ 4.Backend: Flask (Python)